reflectoring/reflectoring.github.io/_posts/2017-08-09-consumer-driven-contracts-with-pact-feign-spring-data-rest.md

 database by executing a set of SQL scripts.

-When the unit test is executed, Pact will now execute the requests defined in the pact files and verify if the responses against the pact.
+When the unit test is executed, Pact will now execute the requests defined in the pact files and verify the responses against the pact.
 In the log output, you should see something like this:

 ```text
 Verifying a pact between addressClient and customerServiceProvider